MuGdxy/GalDesigner/Documents/GalEngine.md

 We can use script to make game differently.

 For GalEngine, It need to run a script.
-There are stages of how to run a script.
+There are stages of runing a script.

 - Initialize a script.
 - Enter the entryScriptState and set pre GameState.